Working with Genie at Engee

-Engee provides the ability to develop custom applications directly in its environment using the Genie framework.
-This allows users to create their own applications, web interfaces and various integration solutions without leaving the Engee workspace.
+Engee provides the opportunity to develop your own applications directly in your environment using the Genie framework.
+This allows users to create their own applications, web interfaces, and various integration solutions without leaving the Engee workspace.

 Genie is a framework for developing web applications for Julia.
-Read more about the framework at official site.
+Read more about the framework at official website.

-To create your own application in Engee, follow these instructions.
-An application can be in the form of a .jl script or a directory with an app.jl
+To create your own application in Engee, follow the instructions below.
+The application can be represented as .a jl script or directory with the 'app.jl` file.
+These applications are placed within the /user

 directory.
-The following are the basic steps for running, managing, and working with Genie-based applications.
+The basic steps for launching, managing, and working with Genie-based applications are described below.

 -

-Place the application - the created application should be placed in the
+Application placement — the created application must be placed in the

 /user

 directory.
-If the application is a directory, make sure it contains theapp.jl
+If the application is a directory, make sure that it contains theapp.jl

 -